dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/AdditionalNIC.rst

     * All NICs listed in the ``server_spec.yml`` file are grouped into categories (groups for servers).
 The string "Categories:" should not be edited out of the ``input/server_spec.yml`` file.
     * The name of the NIC specified in the file (in this sample, ``ensp0``, ``ensp0.5``, and ``eno1``) is the unique identifier of NICs in the file.
     * The property ``nictype`` indicates what kind of NIC is in use (ethernet, infiniband, or vlan).
 If the ``nictype`` is set to ``vlan``, ensure to specify a primary NIC for the VLAN using the property ``nicdevices``.
-    * While new groups can be added to the ``server_spec.yml`` file on subsequent runs of the playbook, existing groups cannot be edited or deleted.
+    * While new groups can be added to the ``server_spec.yml`` file on subsequent runs of the ``server_spec_update.yml`` playbook, existing groups cannot be edited or deleted.
+If the user modifies or removes existing groups from ``input/server_spec.yml``, the playbook execution might fail.
+In that case, the user needs to `reprovision the node <../reprovisioningthecluster.html>`_.

 .. note:: The ``nicnetwork`` property should match any of the networks specified in ``input/network_spec.yml``.